programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 {% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-15.png" alt="Scatter plot showing population data of origin and destination city colored by distance between cities using scale_colour_gradient() and guide_colorbar()." caption="Figure 15.
 Population data of origin and destination city colored by distance between cities using scale_colour_gradient() and guide_colorbar()." %}

-In the provided code, we apply the scale_colour_gradient() function to the p2 object, which represents our scatterplot.
+In the provided code, we apply the `scale_colour_gradient()` function to the p2 object, which represents our scatterplot.
 The legend is controlled by the parameter [`guide`](http://ggplot2.tidyverse.org/reference/guides.html).
 We tell ggplot2 to use a [`guide_colorbar()`](http://ggplot2.tidyverse.org/reference/guide_colourbar.html) with the parameters for the title (caption, position, etc.).

 ### Faceting a Graph

-Previously, we created a plot that compared cities and their relationships with cities that were domestic, in EU countries and non-EU countries using different colors for each country. ggplot2 also provides a way to split your data into different plots based on a variable.In ggplot2, this is called [facetting](http://ggplot2.tidyverse.org/reference/index.html#section-facetting).
+Previously, we created a plot that compared cities and their relationships with cities that were domestic, in EU countries and non-EU countries using different colors for each country. ggplot2 also provides a way to split your data into different plots based on a variable.
+In ggplot2, this is called [facetting](http://ggplot2.tidyverse.org/reference/index.html#section-facetting).
 The most simple facetting function is [`facet_wrap()`](http://ggplot2.tidyverse.org/reference/facet_wrap.html), but you can also take a look at the richer [`facet_grid()`](http://ggplot2.tidyverse.org/reference/facet_grid.html) for more options.

-Using our previous dataframe eudata.perc.country, we can facet our graphs by adding a facet_wrap() layer in the following way to get a different graph for each origin country:
+Using our previous dataframe `eudata.perc.country`, we can facet our graphs by adding a `facet_wrap()` layer in the following way to get a different graph for each origin country:

 ```